 A: The car wash brush should be compatible with anything designed to wash your vehicle.
 That is, any car wash product you buy shouldn’t in any way damage your car wash brush.
-Harsher chemicals like wheel acid and tire cleaner could potentially be damaging to your car wash brush, but they shouldn’t be coming into contact with one another anyway.
+Harsher chemicals like wheel acid and tire cleaner could potentially damage your car wash brush.
 You should invest in a separate brush for your tire and wheel cleaner.

 Q: Where can I find handles for the car wash brush head I bought?

 A: Check your local hardware store.
 If you bought the head online, you can probably find a handle online as well.
 Just check to make sure that the handle you choose fits the brush head you bought.
 Most car wash brush heads are drilled and tapped to a standard fitting size.